-International Youth Day Activities in USA, 2019
+International Youth Day Activities #USA

 The United Nations (UN), in partnership with the Friendship Ambassadors Foundation (FAF), hosted an open event in New York to observe International Youth Day on August 13.
 Young people gathered from across the country and globe, including representatives from YSP.